Did you ever wonder How to Sew Blanket Binding on a Baby Blanket?

 Flannel is awesome.
 It doesn’t wrinkle as much as regular quilting cottons, it is super soft, a natural fiber, and just awesome.
 Oh yeah, I said that.
 And adding Satin Blanket Binding makes it super awesome!
 And super chic.
 So win-win.

 Did I mention that my almost 4 year old still carries around her blanket?
 Yes, its because the satin edge.
 There is something so soothing about satin to both babies and toddlers.
 Plus I love the pop of color it adds!

-You can find blanket binding at Joann’s or online at Dove Originals Trims (which has great prices and ships super fast).
+You can find blanket binding at Joann’s or online at Amazon* (which has great prices and even has free shipping!).

 The mitered corner on blanket binding can seem a bit tricky, so make sure to really tuck the inside fold all the way down to the crease.
 I also look on the underside to make sure that the corner folds are lined up on both top and bottom so I don’t miss one of them when I zig zag stitch the corner.
 I also like to pin a lot, and take them out slowly as I sew near them.
 It just helps me to keep everything in place.
 Repeat for the remaining 3 sides, stopping at the last corner.

 Going down the sides I use a wide zig zag stitch with a medium to long stitch length (between 3 and 5).
 For the corners I narrow the stitch length to .05 or 1.
 I also like to back stitch on a straight stitch setting to lock it in place.
 I cut the threads after each corner and start again down the side.
 You can also just pivot it and sew back down the corner to the inside, but I like how it looks just going over the corner once.
 Repeat for the rest of the blanket binding until the last corner.